 My favorite spot on campus is: Literatea Cafe, because the courtyard is a great place to study on a sunny day or just to grab some coffee and hang out.

 If I could be any animal for a day, I would be: a flamingo, because they seem like kind of a goofy bird that's always having a good time.
 Plus I've always wondered what it's like to try to balance on such thin legs.

 My favorite place to eat in LA is: Bottega Louie.
 Definitely order the Portobello fries for an appetizer and the chocolate souffle for dessert!

 My favorite class at USC has been: my Category V General Education class, "Literature and Empire".
 The class only had twenty students, so there was lots of discussion.
 We talked about how various pieces of literature (from folk tales to movies) influenced and traveled through empires.
 It was a great way to learn about history while reading and watching amazing pieces of art.

-Majors: Biological Sciences and Spanish double major
+Majors: International Relations and Spanish double major

 Year in school: Junior

 Hometown: Sacramento, CA